umbraco/UmbracoDocs/Documentation/Development-Guidelines/umbraco-web.ui-client.md

 The central application script, which handles what modules to inject, app.js is for production, app.dev.js is for testing

 ###loader.js
-yepnope.js based loader for async loading javascript files, this file specifies what files to load on application start
+yepnope.js based loader for async loading JavaScript files, this file specifies what files to load on application start

 ###routes.js
 Routing setup for /umbraco/ pages, by default it contains a mvc-like convention based pattern, which means that we not very often need to modify this.